-Rugby High School Admissions Policy 2018

-indicates a term listed in the glossary at the end of this policy
+Rugby High School Admissions Policy 2021 \indicates a term listed in the glossary at the end of this policy

-Rugby High School is a grammar school for girls aged 11-18, with academy status.
+Rugby High School is a grammar school for girls aged 11-18, with academy status and a coeducational Sixth Form.
 Admissions are based on a process of selection having regard to students' academic ability.
-In Rugby there are two other academically selective schools: a boys' grammar school (Lawrence Sheriff School) and a mixed bilateral academy (Ashlawn School)
+In Rugby there are two other academically selective schools: a boys' grammar school also with a coeducational Sixth Form (Lawrence Sheriff School) and a mixed bilateral academy (Ashlawn School).

 Rugby High School's Published Admission Number (PAN) for Year 7 is 120.
-A smaller PAN of 94 applies to students in the current Years 11.
 The Sixth Form PAN is 90 for students joining the school in Year 12: the total number of places in the Sixth Form is 360 (180 in each year group).
 The school site is in East Warwickshire.